Our Preschool Program

 Inspired by the Reggio Emilia philosophy of Italy, Roots & Wings provides a child-centered, progressive approach to early learning.
 Teachers and children co-construct their learning experience through observation, intentional planning, creative environments, and active exploration of materials.
 Our goal is for each student to emerge as socially capable, creative citizens who love learning.

 Roots & Wings supports a child-led project approach that is facilitated by the teacher.
 As a class, we will explore both short- and long-term projects along with guiding experiences of open-ended discovery and problem solving.
 The projects aren’t planned in advance and they emerge based on the interest of the class.
-We utilize information from the Creative Curriculum® for Preschool, which focuses on project-based investigations as a means for children to apply skills.
+We often times utilize information from the Creative Curriculum® for Preschool, which focuses on project-based investigations as a means for children to apply skills.
 It addresses four areas of development: social/emotional, physical, cognitive, and language.

 The Bread Project is an example of how the students work through the different phases of a project.